 Spelled in katakana, the script used for English loan words, the name 'Golden Week' was coined in 1951 after the phrase ‘golden time’, which was widely used by the Japanese radio industry to refer to primetime listening hours.
 With so many holidays clustered together in Golden Week, a larger-than-usual number of people tuned in to the radio, attended movie theatres and spent money on leisure activities.

 Starting at the end of April and finishing in the first week of May, Golden Week consists of four national holidays which sometimes line up with the weekend when luck is on our side.
-Unfortunately, due to Covid-19 coronavirus, Golden Week travel plans have been squashed – the state of emergency is expected to finish on May 6, the end of the holiday stretch.
+This year, we'll get a five-day weekend starting on Saturday May 1 and ending on Wednesday May 5.

 Here are the four holidays that make up Golden Week.